KILTprotocol/docs/docs/develop/02_chain/04_fullnode.md

 ### Run an Archive Node

 The full node can also be started as a Docker container.
-To expose the WebSockets ensure that the `--rpc-external` and `--ws-external` flags are set.
+To expose the WebSockets ensure that the `--rpc-external` and `--rpc-external` flags are set.

 To run an Archive full node add the option `--pruning archive` to the command.